ibm-cloud-docs/vpc/block_storage_is_attach.md

 ## Volume attachment limits
 {: #vol-attach-limits}

-You can attach only one block storage volume to a virtual server instance at a time, but you can attach several different block storage volumes to a single instance.
+You can attach only one block storage volume to a virtual server instance at a time, but you can attach up to 12 block storage data volumes to a single instance.

 You can't use the UI to attach block storage volumes to IKS Cluster worker nodes.
 For information about using the CLI to attach volumes to cluster nodes, see [Storing data on Block Storage for VPC](/docs/containers?topic=containers-vpc-block).
-{: note}

-The following limits also apply:

-* When you create a new instance, you can create and attach up to four secondary block storage volumes, plus the boot volume.
-* For instances with less than four virtual CPUs, you can attach up to four block storage secondary volumes, plus the boot volume.
-* For instances with four or more virtual CPUs, you can initially create and attach the four secondary volumes, plus the boot volume.
-You can later attach up to a total of 12 block storage secondary volumes.

 ## Attach a block storage volume to a virtual server instance
 {: #attach}